Sullivan Center

-Prior to starting his own firm in 2010, Douglas Gilbert had a twelve year working relationship with Gunny Harboe, FAIA, first at McClier and later at Harboe Architects.
+Prior to starting his own firm in 2010, Douglas Gilbert had a twelve year working relationship with Gunny Harboe, FAIA, first at McClier/AECOM and later at Harboe Architects.
 During that time, Douglas worked on numerous award-winning projects.
 In many cases, he served as the lead preservation project architect and was responsible for the execution of the design, construction documents and overseeing the construction administration.
 Many of these projects were large and complex and required extensive interaction and collaboration with other architects, engineers, consultants and contractors.
 The following projects illustrate some of the highlights.
 In each case, the specific role of Mr. Gilbert is noted.

 Annie May Swift Hall